elunna/hackem/README.md

 	* 0 turn weapon switching (dnh)
 	* slotless awesome artifacts (dnh)

 ## Goal 5: Homemade Ideas/Improvements for Slashem

+	- enhance the existing content from slash'em to make more sense, be more challenging, and use the mechanics in more creative ways.
+	- When it makes sense, we'll follow the conventions that Evil has set down, otherwise we might have to invent new mechanics or abilities.

 	[ ] Pokedex for Monsters
 	[ ] Pokedex for Items
 	[ ] Techniques from SlashEm/Them